 - Photodynamic Therapy (PDT): A revolutionary treatment for significantly sun-damaged skin, PDT is predominantly used to improve not only the skin’s physical appearance but also prevent existing areas of sun damage manifesting into cancerous lesions.

-The procedure involves the application of a specialised, light-activated topical cream known as 5-ALA, which contains an active ingredient that once absorbed into the damaged cells, becomes extremely light sensitive.
+The procedure involves the application of a specialised, light-activated topical cream, which contains an active ingredient that once absorbed into the damaged cells, becomes extremely light sensitive.
 After an incubation period of between 2-4 hours, the skin is exposed to a light source (LED or IPL) resulting in the activation of the treatment and elimination of unhealthy cells.
-As activation only occurs in those damaged cells treated by the 5-ALA, healthy tissue is unharmed and scarring is unlikely.
+As activation only occurs in those damaged cells treated by the applied cream, healthy tissue is unharmed and scarring is unlikely.

 Within 2-3 days of treatment, the exposed and sun-damaged skin will be red and possibly sore, then begin to peel, scab and flake off.
 While this is not an pleasant effect, it is a vital part of the treatment and necessary for the regeneration of new, healthy skin.
 7-10 days post-treatment, the treated area should be healed, leaving noticeably clear and healthy skin behind.